-Each account type (like an expense account, or an income account) will have different categorisation options available to it i.e. your expense accounts will not see the option to be categorise to Off farm income.
+Each account type (like an expense account, or an income account) will have different categorisation options available to it i.e. your expense accounts will not see the option to be categorise to Off Farm Income.
 Along with default categories, you can also categorise your accounts to any production trackers inside of the farm to associate any non-tracker mapped accounts with the tracker.

 Setting payment periods

-For example if you set an account to 20th next month, and you enter a cash budget, the cash date will be the 20th of that month and Figured will create an accrual date automatically that falls in the month prior.
+For example if you set an account to 20th next month, and you enter a cash forecast, the cash date will be the 20th of that month and Figured will create an accrual date automatically that falls in the month prior.

-Updating the detail in budget
+Updating the detail in planning

 There are three toggles available which changes how you can interact with an account in the planning tab:

 Summary: this is the default setting and it means you can enter forecasts as normal in the planning tab (one cell per month)